 Initially, the Switch Lite is $100 cheaper, with the handheld gaming system only costing $200 rather than the new Switch's $300 price point.
 This makes the Switch Lite an excellent buy if you're planning on solely using the handheld system on the go or for single-player gaming.

-The thing is, this lower cost is possible because certain technologies that are available in the new Switch aren't available on the Switch Lite like HD rumble, detachable Joy-Cons, or motion control.
-This means that Switch Lite owners need to buy some accessories if they want to play multiplayer games or games that rely on you waving a Joy-Con around.
+This lower cost is possible because certain technologies available in the new Switch aren't available on the Switch Lite, like HD rumble, detachable Joy-Cons, or motion control.
+This means that Switch Lite owners need to buy some accessories to play multiplayer games or games that rely on you waving a Joy-Con around.

 Firstly, you'll need external controllers like the Pro Controller or Joy-Cons that feature motion controls.
 They'll typically run you $40–$80 each.
-Additionally, since the Switch Lite doesn't have a built-in kickstand, you'll want to get something like this $10 stand to prop up your gaming system.
+Additionally, since the Switch Lite doesn't have a built-in kickstand, you'll want to get a stand to prop up your gaming system.
 At that point, you'll be spending anywhere from $250 to $290 for your preferred gaming setup, which isn't that much cheaper than buying the more versatile new Switch.